sanjeevRae/sanjeevRae/README.md

 Computer Science Student
 ------------------------

-🎨 Passionate about Program Architecture and System Design.
-Beyond the code, I find joy in shaping user experiences through design.
+🎨 Creative UI/UX and graphic designer passionate about crafting intuitive designs for websites and apps that enhance user experiences.

 * ✉️  You can contact me at [sanzeeprae@gmail.com](mailto:sanzeeprae@gmail.com)
 * 🧠  I'm learning Database